mpmont/video_helper/README.md

 **YOUTUBE**

-With Youtube you can do 3 things:
+With Youtube you can do 4 things:

     - Get the id from a given url;

     - Get all the embed code for one video;

     - Get thumbnails from Youtube about the video.

+    - Get the url to the fullvideo in browser

 **To get the ID you can just use this:**